vigbab/LoadingScreen/README.md

 # LoadingScreen
-A simple loading screen for a web app using HTML & CSS
+A simple loading screen for a website created using HTML & CSS